ferdinand-swoboda/rb-image-processor/README.md

 The application is written in Java as a Gradle (dependency manager similar to Maven) project.
 Therefore, at least JDK 1.8 is required.

-## Usage
-The project comes with a build/install/bin subfolder that contains ready-to-use start scripts for both Windows and Unix systems.
-To execute the application on e.g. Windows run the following command in the aforementioned subfolder:

-`rb-image-processor http://take-home-test.herokuapp.com/api/ C:\Users\<username>\Desktop\htmlPages`

 ## Development
 As this is a Gradle project, it can be easily imported as such in the IDE of your choice, preferably IntelliJ IDEA.
 The Gradle configuration supports multiple tasks and wraps a self-contained Gradle installation meaning a system installation of Gradle is not required.
 This means, you can run any Gradle task in your project using the gradlew shell script or bat file located in the root directory.